-If working long hours at the office is eating away at your exercise time, don’t despair.
-Make the most of your time by exercising on the job.
-Here are seven exercises you can do while sitting down in the office that don’t even require that you get out of your seat.
+Here are seven exercises you can do while sitting down in the office that doesn’t even require that you get out of your seat.

 Calf muscle toning